adamgunderson/JuniperVersionMonitor/README.md

 # Juniper Version Monitor for FireMon
 Checks for devices running Junos versions with known vulnerabilities and/or EOL.
-* Currently does not support devices managed by Junos Space.

 ## JuniperVersionMonitor.py
 Script that checks for vulnerabilities or EOL versions.
 Can be ran directly on FMOS with no additional python packages, ad-hoc or on a cron schedule.